 In New York City, not much was ever done about the fact that exclusively white people were encouraged to move to better neighborhoods — or, later on, presented with the opportunity to expand into black and brown neighborhoods, displace those neighborhoods’ residents, and, finally, attract the city’s financial and commercial investment.
 Not much was done about the widening racial inequalities that you could see by simply opening your eyes as you crossed from the Upper East Side into “Spanish” Harlem, from Ditmas Park and Flatbush into Brownsville, from the penthouses and hotels of Brooklyn Heights into the projects of Vinegar Hill and Fort Greene.
 That mass political and cultural inaction gave way to a school system that, today, is marked not only by shockingly elaborate spatial segregation, but that is also essentially a tiered system in which racial and class privilege dictates what kinds of schools your kids get to attend.
 It’s a double whammy: educational stratification adds insult to the injury of residential apartheid.
 NYC public schools today educate a student body that is 15 percent white, though some 45 percent of the city’s population is white.
 75 percent of public school students receive free or reduced lunch.
 The city’s eight elite “specialized” public high schools are heavily white and Asian American (at prestigious Stuyvesant HS, for example, black, Latinx and American Indian kids make up a combined 3.41% of the student body), and more than half of the city’s public schools are over 90 percent black and Latinx.
 To make a long story short, black and brown demographic isolation in public schools is more pronounced today than it ever has been, and the public school system as a whole has more youth of color from poor families than ever before as well.

 Demographically, charter schools don’t look much different than public schools.
 All in all, New York City charters educate a student body that’s roughly 40 percent black, 40 percent Latinx, 10 percent white, 10 percent Asian American.
 The charters have slightly more students who receive free or reduced lunch as well.
 Somewhat perversely, this is a point of pride for charters — especially corporate network charters — that want to prove to the public that they are taking on a “diverse” student body and “educating” them better than public school students.
 It says a lot about the U.S. education system that some schools think it’s a good thing that more and more poor people are attending their schools.
 Rather than trying to ameliorate economic inequality or spatial segregation, these schools feed off it to justify their own existence.
 Furthermore, the fact that these charters are predominately black and Latinx would perhaps be worth bragging about if their curricula were at all community- or identity-based, or sociopolitically emancipatory.
 To the contrary, during my time subbing in charters this past month, I have seen with utter uniformity a suffocatingly white-centric, standardized, rote educational agenda.
 Moreover I’ve witnessed time and again a harsh disciplinary environment that pathologizes and then criminalizes deviant black and brown behavior, and thrives on “making an example” out of this deviance to enforce mindless compliance by the “good” students.
+The charter schools I’ve set foot in seem to want to “save” black and brown students by attempting to control them.
+The idea is that, with enough control, they will learn how to thrive in an anti-black society.

 This is what educational injustice looks like from a bird’s-eye view in New York City, and the charter school movement, for all its rhetoric about “choice,” “community,” “independence” and “high standards,” has only exacerbated inequalities by race and class, and in my opinion gender as well, though gendered inequality in its ubiquity within school culture is harder to illuminate statistically.
 There is no getting around the fact that charters are privatized spaces beholden, first and foremost, to the whims of their funders (who, just like public schools, are chained to strict, standardized performance metrics).
 They play host to elite corporations in testing, curriculum development, educational consulting and “edtech,” all of which have found a way to profit massively off of poor people and racist policy.
 They have long waitlists of potential students, which reflects a general if not majoritarian sense that charters are “better schools” than zoned public schools, if only by a hair.
 Indeed, lots of students who get into these schools do seem to have a better chance of going to college — but at the expense of those millions jammed into public schools whose resources and communities are further jeopardized by the charter movement.